sirthias/borer/README.md

 Encoding and Decoding Custom Types
 ----------------------------------

-In order to encode some type `T` you'll have to implicitly provide an `Encoder[T]`, which is defined like this:
+In order to encode some custom type `T` you'll have to implicitly provide an `Encoder[T]`, which is defined like this:

 ```scala
 trait Encoder[T] {